 The second is slightly more subtle.
 A popular strategy is to set a test twice.
 This may be to gather more data for a more accurate result, to show progression, or to build students’ motivation.
 But what do the students learn if the sequence is fixed?
 They learn the sequence itself.
 More-auditory learners, with their stronger grasp of sequence, will be particularly susceptible to learning that the answer “respiration” always follows the answer “haemoglobin”, and quickly start to screen out the actual questions entirely.
 And what happens when they come across these concepts in other contexts?
 They are utterly flummoxed.

 A similar argument applies to the randomisation of the options.
 Students will learn the location of the correct response, even on the first attempt, when what you want them to learn is the logic underlying the question.

-So why not give authors the choice?
+So why do we not give authors the choice?
 Continuing the theme of twos, the reasons are first that it would introduce an unwelcome new level of complexity to the software, and second that it serves the wider Yacapaca community best if new authors learn good authoring habits right from the start.

 There are some simple rules you can follow to give yourself all the benefits of a sequential approach, with none of the drawbacks.

 - To steadily escalate the level of challenge throughout a test, break it up into several quizzes, and keep them all in the same course.
-An advanced authoring technique is to set higher weightings for the more difficult quizzes, then use the course grade grid to calculate the final level.

 - To deal with questions that lose their logic when phrases like “none of the above” appear inappropriately as the first option, simply rephrase.
 “None of the others”, for example, does not make assumptions about position.
 Better yet, use Checkbox questions here.